drewloewe/self-assessments/final.md

 **3. Ownership of Learning**

 *	Did you come to class regularly, on time, and prepared?
 If so, how consistent were you?
 Did you find ways to improve in this way?
-*	Did you made specific note of problems and questions to bring them to class to share?
+*	Did you made specific notes about problems and questions to bring them to class to share?
 * Did you seek guidance outside of the classroom (office visits, Writing Center, other)?
 If so, what, and how consistently?
 How did that help (or not help)?
 * Which specific areas did you want to improve on in this class?
 * What was your concrete, specific plan to improve in those areas during the second half of the class?
 How did you do?